Equations in Burnside groups

-\begin{rema} The assumptions of \cite[Theorems~5.17]{Perin:2008aa} ask that every solvable subgroup of $L$ is a free abelian group.
-However this assumption can be relaxed.
-Indeed it is used only to prove that if $Y_v$ is an axial component associated to a vertex $v$ of $\Lambda$ whose corresponding component $Y_v$ is axial.
+\begin{proof} Let $v$ be vertex of $\Lambda$ whose corresponding component $Y_v$ is axial.
 We claim that $L_v$ splits as a direct product $L_v = N_v \oplus A_v$, where $N_v$ is the kernel of the map $L_v \to \isom{Y_v}$.
-Let us explain how this fact follows from our weaker assumption.
-Since pointwise arc stabilizers are abelian, the group $L_v$ is the extension of an abelian group $N_v$ by a subgroup of $\isom{Y_v}$, say $Q_v$, which is solvable.
+Since pointwise arc stabilizers are abelian, the group $L_v$ is the extension of the abelian group $N_v$ by a subgroup of $\isom{Y_v}$, say $Q_v$, which is solvable.
 In particular, $L_v$ is solvable, but not elliptic, hence abelian.
 Moreover $Y_v$ is a line on which $Q_v$ acts with dense orbits.
 Hence $Q_v$ is necessarily free abelian.
 Since $L_v$ is abelian, the projection $L_v \onto Q_v$ admits a section $\sigma \colon Q_v \to L_v$.
 In particular, $L_v$ splits as a semi-direct product $L_v = N_v \rtimes A_v$ where $A_v$ is the image of $\sigma$ (which is isomorphic to $Q_v$).
 As $L_v$ is abelian, the action by conjugation on $N_v$ of any element of $L_v$ is trivial.
 Hence the above semi-direct product is actually a direct product, which completes the proof of our claim.
 The same argument also shows that $N_v$ is the peripheral subgroup of $v$, as well as the stabilizer of any edge of $S$ adjacent to $v$.